jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Demographics_Gender.rst

 ..
 MITx/8.MReVx/2T2014/enrollment/demographics/gender/

-These charts are both for science courses, and those courses have the same median age, 25.
+Both of these charts are for science courses, and those courses have the same median age, 25.
 Each of these course teams might use information about the percentages of enrolled men and women as a starting point for an investigation into how students learn about their course offering and make the decision to